NFL playoff selections, predictions against the spread: the 49ers hit the Packers, the Chiefs beat the Titans to reach the Super Bowl 54

 The Packers were attacked by the 49ers 37-8 during the meeting of the 12th week of Sunday night in San Francisco.
 In that game, Aaron Rodgers threw only 104 yards in 33 attempts and was captured five times.
 Green Bay didn't have much game to run to support it and fell into a big hole, 23-0 for halftime.

-Green Bay has no choice but to play better offensively this time, with Rodgers' triplets, wide receiver Davante Adams and runner Aaron Jones coming out of an effective divisional game against the Seahawks and working behind a solid line.
+Green Bay has no choice but to play better offensively this time, with Rodgers' triplets, wide receiver Davante Adams and runner Aaron Jones leaving an effective divisional game against the Seahawks and working behind a solid line.
 The problem will lie in the defense of the Packers trying to stop the 49ers.

 Collect: The 49ers win 42-24 and cover the spread.